Litomyšl

 Litomyšl ([ˈlɪtomɪʃl̩]; Leitomischl) is a town in Svitavy District in the Pardubice Region of the Czech Republic.
-It has about 9,900 inhabitants.
-It is former bishopric and Latin Catholic titular see.
+It has about 10,000 inhabitants.
+It is a former bishopric and Latin Catholic titular see.
 Litomyšl is known for the château-type castle complex of the Litomyšl Castle, which is a UNESCO World Heritage Site.
-The historic town centre with the castle complex is well preserved and is protected by law as an urban monument reservation.
+The historic town centre with the castle complex is well preserved and is protected as an urban monument reservation.

-Administrative parts
+Administrative division

-Litomyšl is made up of town parts of Lány, Litomyšl-město, Nedošín, Zahájí and Záhradí, and villages of Kornice, Nová Ves u Litomyšle, Pazucha, Pohodlí and Suchá.
-Nová Ves u Litomyšle and Pohodlí form an exclave of the municipal territory.
+Litomyšl consists of ten municipal parts (in brackets population according to the 2021 census):